modulus100/python-datastructures-algorithms/advanced-algorithms-course-2021/homework6/hm_6.md

 ### Question 5
 Maybe there is a catch, but it looks like f position in T looks predictable because
 vertexes a, b, c, d, e got no children.
 In this case f is going to be added lastly.
-No matter how in what order a, b, c, d, e will be called.
+No matter in what order a, b, c, d, e will be called, since there is the only one
+child which is f.